rpiraces-plain/security-development-muggles/cookies/README.md

 We were able to to modify its value because of the configuration we set to these cookies.
 Now we are going to see how to protect them.

 ## Defense
 First, check the configuration we set for the cookies in the 'Program.cs', lines 4-10.
-We have set **HttpOnly**, which means cookies can not be accessed from JavaScript; we have set **Secure**, which means cookies will only be transmitted over HTTPS channels; and finally, we have set the **SameSite** attribute, which controls if cookies will be sent alongside with requests depending on the site we are targetting.
+We have set **HttpOnly**, which means cookies can not be accessed from JavaScript; we have set **Secure**, which means cookies will only be transmitted over HTTPS channels; and finally, we have set the **SameSite** attribute, which controls if cookies will be sent alongside with requests depending on the site we are targeting.

 On the other hand, if you want to check the specific configuration we set for the **unprotected** cookie, have a look at the lines 25-30 of the file `Pages/CookiesSet.cshtml.cs` This is an example of what should NOT be done.